MichaelGhaly20/SQL_Practice/README.md

 | 1       | P     | 2020-03-16  |
 | 3       | P     | 2020-03-22  |

-Prime subscription rate by product action I
+Prime subscription rate by product action
 Given the following two tables, return the fraction of users, rounded to two decimal places, who accessed Amazon music and upgraded to prime membership within the first 30 days of signing up.
 10 users => 5 access amazon music => 2 purchases membership => 2/5